Shih-Yu/Articles/Livepeer/WebTutorial1.md

 Below are simplified steps to create a simple live stream:

-- [ ] Video source -  we will use the computer's built-in web camera.
+- [ ] Video source - built-in camera from computer

-- [ ] Audio source - we will use the computer's microphone
+- [ ] Audio source - built-in microphone from computer

-- [ ]Encoder - we will use OBS
+- [ ]Encoder - OBS software

-- [ ] Transcoder - we will use Livepeer
+- [ ] Transcoder - Livepeer

-- [ ] Video player - we will use JWPlayer
+- [ ] Video player -  JWPlayer

 We will do the following steps: